The FBI Is On The Case — And Other Takeaways From The House Intel Hearing

 Over the past few weeks the White House shifted to claiming that a British intelligence agency was surveilling Trump Tower on Obama's orders — another claim devoid of evidence that has also been strongly rebutted at the highest levels.

 Rogers was asked if he had ordered such surveillance.
-'No, sir, nor would I," Rogers said, noting that would violate a longstanding intelligence-sharing agreement.
+"No, sir, nor would I," Rogers said, noting that would violate a long-standing intelligence-sharing agreement.

 Several past tweets, like the ones mentioned above, were occasionally introduced into the hearing for discussion — but a very recent tweet was also raised as an issue.

-Jim Himes, D-Conn., read aloud an @POTUS tweet from mid-hearing, about the hearing, claiming that Comey and Rogers had testified that "Russia did not influence [the] electoral process."
+Jim Himes, D-Conn., read aloud an @POTUS tweet from midhearing, about the hearing, claiming that Comey and Rogers had testified that "Russia did not influence [the] electoral process."

 In fact, the two men had testified that there was no evidence Russia directly changed votes, like by hacking voting machines.
-But as they later noted, they didn't comment on the question of overall influence — their agencies have not evaluated whether or not Russia had successfully affected the election.
+But as they later noted, they didn't comment on the question of overall influence — their agencies have not evaluated whether Russia had successfully affected the election.

-"It certainly wasn't our intention to say that today," Comey said, when asked to essentially live fact-check the presidential Twitter account.
+"It certainly wasn't our intention to say that today," Comey said, when asked to essentially live-fact-check the presidential Twitter account.
 "We don't have any information on that subject."

 Another tweet from the presidential Twitter account noted Comey was "refusing to deny" a briefing to Obama.
-That, too, was misleading; Comey repeatedly told the lawmakers not to read too much into his inability to comment on a question, because there were so many constraints on what he was allowed to discuss.
+That, too, was misleading; Comey repeatedly told the lawmakers not to read too much into his inability to comment on a question because there were so many constraints on what he was allowed to discuss.

-We should note, as a caveat, that lawmakers from either side of the aisle said it was important both to investigate Russia's activities and to protect classified data.
+We should note, as a caveat, that lawmakers from both sides of the aisle said it was important both to investigate Russia's activities and to protect classified data.

 But there was an obvious difference in how the committee's Democratic and Republican lawmakers approached the questioning.

 The Democrats, for the most part, emphasized the possibility of coordination between the Trump campaign and Russia.
-They acknowledged a lack of hard evidence, but said that is a reason for more investigation, not less.
+They acknowledged a lack of hard evidence but said that is a reason for more investigation, not less.

 Ranking member Adam Schiff, D-Calif., exemplified this approach in his lengthy opening remarks.
 He included a timeline of interactions between the campaign and Russia and questioned whether changes to the GOP platform, among other things, were "coincidences" or signs of collusion.
 If the latter, Schiff said, that would be a "shocking betrayal of democracy."

-The Republicans, in general, focused instead on the leaking of classified information to the media — noting that there may or may not have been crimes committed through collusion with Russia, but have apparently been crimes in the "felonious release of classified material," as Trey Gowdy (R-S.C.) put it.
+The Republicans, in general, focused instead on the leaking of classified information to the media — noting that there may or may not have been crimes committed through collusion with Russia but there have apparently been crimes in the "felonious release of classified material," as Trey Gowdy, R-S.C., put it.

-For example: the Democrats frequently returned to false statements by former National Security Adviser Michael Flynn, concealing the fact that he had spoken with the Russian ambassador, and the question of other ties between Flynn and Russia.
+For example: The Democrats frequently returned to false statements by former national security adviser Michael Flynn concealing the fact that he had spoken with the Russian ambassador, and the question of other ties between Flynn and Russia.

 "Isn't the American public right to be concerned about Mr. Flynn's conduct, his failure to disclose that contact with the Russian ambassador, his attempts to cover it up and what looks like the White House's attempts to sweep this under the rug?"
 Rep. Terri Sewell, D-Ala., asked.

-Republican members of the committee, meanwhile, focused instead on the question of who had "unmasked" Flynn's identity, in documents revealing those conversations.
+Republican members of the committee, meanwhile, focused instead on the question of who had "unmasked" Flynn's identity in documents revealing those conversations.
 They asked who would have the ability to reveal Flynn's name, and what their motivation might be.

 If a U.S. person's name "has been unmasked and disseminated by intelligence community officials, would that leaking to the press hurt or help our ability to conduct national security matters?"
 Rep. Tom Rooney, R-Fla., asked.
 Rogers responded, "Hurt."